The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

-When we look at the origins of New Hampshire chickens, we see that only the Rhode Island Red breed was a part of its development.
+When we look at the origins of New Hampshire chickens, we see that only the Rhode Island Red was a part of its development.

 It all started when poultry breeders working at the New Hampshire Agricultural Experiment Station started choosing Rhode Island Reds based on specific traits.

 So, the New Hampshire chicken isn’t a cross of a different breed, but rather came about through selective breeding and to satisfy the meat supply during the early to mid-1900s.

 What is the New Hampshire Breed Standard?

 If you are interested in show quality birds, then getting to know the American Poultry Association standards is a must!